How to Come Down From a High

 Weed hangovers cause you to feel the residual effects of weed after using it.
 They’re typically similar to other hangovers.

-There aren’t a lot of studies on weed hangovers and comedown effects.
-However, we do know that it’s a common side effect of marijuana use.
+There aren’t too many studies on weed hangovers and comedown effects—or at least, fully definitive studies.
+However, we do know that it’s a common side effect of constant marijuana use.

 Fortunately, there are ways to mitigate the side effects of a weed hangover.
 There are also various ways to prevent it from happening in the first place.